eschlot/Box-Joint-Jig-Control/README.md

 1. UTFT (Author:  Henning Karlsen under Creative Commons (CC BY-NC-SA 3.0)): for the control of the TFT display
 2. URTouch  (Autor:  Henning Karlsen under Creative Commons (CC BY-NC-SA 3.0)): used for the evaluation of the touch display
-3. TFT_Extension (Autor: Andrew Mascolo Jr unter MIT License): for the buttons on the display
+3. TFT_Extension (Autor: Andrew Mascolo Jr under MIT License): for the buttons on the display
 4. DueTimer (Autor: Ivan Seidel under MIT License): For the generation of the signal to the Stepper motor driver by timer interrupts
 5. DueFlashStorage (Autor: Sebastian Nilsson under MIT License): To store the entered data persisitent.
 6. EFC Flash Treiber (Autor: Atmel Corporation under ASF License): For the HW access of the DueFlashStorage module to the concrete Flash Hardware